-Vineland Prep Academy services up to 60 adjudicated juvenile males identified with substance abuse involvement, placed through the Juvenile Justice Commission’s classification process and the statewide Family Court system.
-The overall program is designed to promote emotional intelligence, reframe self-destructive belief systems, develop coping skills and create self-efficacy.
-The program teaches juveniles with substance abuse involvement to gradually understand the impact that substance abuse had on their lives and those around them.
+The program is designed to promote emotional intelligence, reframe self-destructive belief systems, develop coping skills and create self-efficacy.
 The program offers a cognitive behavior, social learning curriculum (New Freedom) to work on the various issues that led to their incarceration.

 The program’s career/technology educational component includes; a Computer Lab, Culinary Arts, Career Education and Horticultural/Landscaping.
-We operate greenhouses that grow seasonal crops and ornamental harvests.
-Our students cultivate flowers and ornamental trees and distribute them as part of their community service to the City of Vineland, Cumberland County, local hospitals and to the Office of the Attorney General.
+It operates greenhouses that grow seasonal crops and ornamental harvests.
+Flowers and ornamental trees are distributed as part of their community service to the City of Vineland, Cumberland County, local hospitals and to the Office of the Attorney General.

 Vineland Prep Academy provides a safe atmosphere for youth to learn and grow through education, job readiness, spiritual development and substance abuse treatment.
-The program implements a schedule of community activities that offer healthy alternative experiences to the negative lifestyle they were accustomed to.
+The program implements a schedule of community activities that offer healthy experiences.

 Voorhees Residential Community Home